KaioFelps/inertia-rust/docs/src/advanced/flash-messages.md

 # Flash Messages and Validation Errors

-[Inertia Middleware](../basic/installation.md#inertia-middleware) will also flash errors into the shared props.
-These props will be injected back into the request and will be further merged again with the page props during rendering, thus making all of them available to your client-side page component.
+[Inertia Middleware](../basic/installation.md#inertia-middleware) will also merge flash errors with the shared props.
+The resulting props will be injected back into the request and will be further merged again with the page props during rendering, thus, making all of them available to your client-side page component.

 As said earlier, Inertia Rust is not made for one single framework and all of them actually might have built-in sessions management.
 Hence, you need to built by yourself a second middleware that injects an `InertiaTemporarySession` object in the request context/extensions: